eureka-ecomai/ECOMAI-Design-Kit/docs/ecomod/README.md

 ### Installation on Windows systems using the setup application

-For the installation of the ECOMOD on Windows systems there is a setup application available.
+For the installation of the **EDK Modeling Environment** on Windows systems there is a setup application available.
-Simply download the [latest release of the ECOMOD setup application](https://github.com/eureka-ecomai/ECOMAI-Design-Kit/releases/download/ECOMOD-1.5.4/ecomod-installer-1.5.4.exe) from ECOMAI's GitHub space and run it to install all parts of the ECOMOD (_please note that you need administrative privileges for a successful installation_).
+Simply download the [latest release of the ECOMOD setup application](https://github.com/eureka-ecomai/ECOMAI-Design-Kit/releases/download/ECOMOD-1.5.4/ecomod-installer-1.5.4.exe) from ECOMAI's GitHub space and run it to install all parts of the **EDK Modeling Environment** (_please note that you need administrative privileges for a successful installation_).

-__Important: Make sure that whether any Windows PowerShell nor any Microsoft PowerShell instance is running on your system before you start the setup!__
+**Please note that whether the *.NET Runtime 8.x* nor the *PowerShell* is part of the setup application, you have to download and install them *before* you run the ECOMOD setup application!**

-__Please note that whether the *.NET Runtime 8.x* nor the *PowerShell* is *not* part of the setup application, you have to download and install them *before* you run the ECOMOD setup application!__
+**Important: Make sure that whether any Windows PowerShell nor any Microsoft PowerShell instance is running on your system before you start the setup!**

 The ECOMOD setup applications installs